zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 ## Error Types

 ### Name Errors
 NameErrors are caused when a given name is invalid or undefined.
-Whenever the interpreter Ruby encounters a word it doesn't recognize, it assumes that word is the name of a variable or a method.
+Whenever the Ruby interpreter encounters a word it doesn't recognize, it assumes that word is the name of a variable or a method.
 If that word was never defined as either a variable or a method, it will result in a name error.

 ### Syntax Errors
-Syntax errors are pretty self explanatory and the result of incorrect syntax.
+Syntax errors are pretty self explanatory: they're the result of incorrect syntax.
 Thankfully, they're usually followed by a guess about the location of the error.
 For instance:

 ```ruby
 2.times do